hgducharme/SQL-Basics/data_modification_statements/insert_commands.md

 WHERE uID NOT IN (SELECT uID FROM Review);
 ```

-Our query would the result the two users that we just inserted: Jonathan and Barbara.
+Our query would be the result of the two users that we just inserted: Jonathan and Barbara.
 Well now that we have singled out the users who have not rated yet, lets insert those users into the `Review` table with the correct schema.

 Like this: